pavan9802/memoryGame/README.md

 # memoryGame

-A fun memorygame that can played on your free time.
+A fun memory game that can played on your free time.